Mitch-Shehorn/midi-bassline-generator/README.md

 # Midi-Bassline-Generator
+# -Written in Python via VSCode
 Generates midi files for synth bass lines based on user set parameters.

-Written in Python via VSCode
+The app is available in the .output folder.
+Currently the midi files are saved to the desktop.